How and when to plan your visit

 Mid-Winter

-Mid-Winter is the breeding season of White-tailed eagle.
-The breeding season is characterised by frequent loud calling, especially by the male in the vicinity of the eyrie, sometimes taking the form of a duet between the pair.
+Mid-Winter is the breeding season of the White-tailed eagle.
+The breeding season is characterised by frequent loud calling, especially by the male in the vicinity of the nest, sometimes taking the form of a duet between the pair.
 Eagles have a characteristic aerial courtship display which culminates in the pair locking claws mid-air, whirling earthwards in a series of spectacular cartwheels, and separating sometimes only a few feet above the ground or water and soaring upwards again.

 Spring